 faith had many more followers than in Italy: this trend continued till

 the VIIIth century (when out of 12 popes 6 were of Greek or Syrian origin) for a different reason:

 The Byzantine influence in Italy was replaced by that of Charlemagne.
 In the XIth century 8 popes were of German or French origin.
 In 1305 Philip the Fair, King of France imposed the election of the French Bertrand de Got (Clement V) who never set foot in Rome and established his residence in France, eventually in Avignon; the next 6 popes were all French.
 The return of the Papal See to Rome was followed by a period of great confusion with two or even three popes at the same time.
-In 1417 a Council held in the German town of Constance led to the appointment of Martin V and since then all the popes have been of Italian origin with the following exceptions:
+In 1417 a Council held in the German town of Constance led to the election of Martin V (Oddone Colonna) and since then all the popes have been of Italian origin with the following exceptions:

 Calixtus III - Alfonso Borja (Borgia) - 1455-1458 - Spanish

 Alexander VI - Rodrigo Borgia - 1492-1503 - Spanish

 Adrian VI - Adriaan Florisze - 1522-1523 - Dutch